christso/crypto-investing-guide/README.md

 [Independent Reserve](https://www.independentreserve.com/products/high-net-worth)

+If you want to best of both worlds, you can use a collaborative custody solution where you still hold one of the keys.

 [Unchained Capital](https://unchained-capital.com/) - Bitcoin multisig collaborative custody and lending.
 You can borrow dollars at 2:1 dollar-to-Bitcoin collateralized.

 # Bitcoin Lightning Wallets